Best Beginner Guitar – The Ultimate Acoustic & Electric Buyers GuideGuitarSpotting

 Both the Bullet and Affinity Strats have a thinner body than a regular Fender Stratocaster, so if you think you’ll want to play a normal size Strat in the future, and you’ve got some wiggle room in your budget, you may want to consider going straight to the Squier Standard Stratocaster instead.
 In addition to the larger size, it comes equipped with upgraded Alnico pickups, a slimmer neck, and a better tremolo system.

-Although not a massive upgrade, the Squier Standard Strat (made with agathis wood) will sound, feel and play better than the first two options.
+Although not a massive upgrade, the Squier Standard Strat (made with agathis wood) will sound, feel and play a little better than the first two options.

 Of course, you may need to find a place with cheaper rent first.
 But then you’d need the extra room to store all your guitars.
 It’s a catch-22.

-Summary: Classic Strat look, feel and sound on a budget.
+Summary: Classic Stratocaster look, feel and sound on a budget.

 Another electric to consider choosing for your beginner guitar is the Yamaha Pacifica PAC112V.

 It’s an excellent guitar at a surprisingly good price, and is made with an alder body and reasonably thin maple bolt-on neck.

 The PAC112V has good action and quality electronics, including a vintage vibrato and 3 great-sounding Alnico V pickups (2 single-coil, and 1 humbucker in the bridge position).
 This will give you the flexibility to utilize both a powerful humbucker sound and more traditional single-coil Strat tones.
 It has a 5-position switch with coil tap.

 It has a bright sound that can handle a wide variety of musical styles, and the neck plays fast.
 It’s a great guitar for rocking out, and can be used to play everything from country to metal.
 Though it isn’t made for shredding.

 And the vibrato can make the guitar go out of tune fairly quickly.